 In this final phase, the conversion of leads into customers takes place.
 Offer all import details about your service post purchase, together with further references and offers.

-Things keep on developing and should be constantly re-adjusted to fit your target groups acquired tastes.
+1. Content Marketing is a process, not a one-time commitment Things keep on developing and should be constantly re-adjusted to fit your target groups acquired tastes.

 2. Content Marketing requires strategy